Call us at (541) 685-7861, or send us an email.

 When you turn on your tap, you expect the water to be pure, healthy and tasty.
 That is why we work hard to deliver water that meets or exceeds all state and federal health standards.
 In fact, we are proud to say we have never violated any Environmental Protection Agency water quality standard.

-There have been questions about the coronavirus (COVID-19) and the interface with drinking water.
 EWEB's existing drinking water treatment protocols inactivate waterborne pathogens, including viruses, which prevents them from contaminating drinking water.
 Our drinking water meets or exceeds all drinking water standards, including 4-log (99.99%) inactivation of viruses as required by the U.S. Environmental Protection Agency.
-Read more

 Learn more: